KamalSinghgeek/KamalSinghgeek/README.md

 - 💬 Ask me about **React, Flutter, Web3, AI, .NET, IoT, Node, ExpressJS, MongoDB & Data Structures**

 <h3 align="left">Experience:</h3>

 - Demonstrated expertise in development, debugging, documentation and resolving complex technical issues, resulting in a 20% reduction in software downtime and a 15% improvement in system reliability, saving an estimated 100 hours of downtime annually.
 - Spearheaded the implementation of cutting-edge front-end and back-end features that directly resulted in a 25% increase in user satisfaction, contributing to a 15% rise in customer retention and capturing an additional 10% market share in the industry.
-- Engaged in continuous learning and professional development, resulting in a 10% increase in team productivity, equivalent to completing
-20% more projects within existing timelines, and a reduction in time-to-market for new features, accelerating revenue generation.
+- Engaged in continuous learning and professional development, resulting in a 10% increase in team productivity, equivalent to completing 20% more projects within existing timelines, and a reduction in time-to market for new features, accelerating revenue generation.
-- Consistently delivered high-quality solutions and fostered innovation, contributing to a 15% increase in annual revenue, equating to
-$1 million additional revenue, and solidifying Fleet Stack’s reputation as an industry leader, leading to a increase in inbound leads
+- Consistently delivered high-quality solutions and fostered innovation, contributing to a 15% increase in annual revenue, equating to $1 million additional revenue, and solidifying Fleet Stack’s reputation as an industry leader, leading to a increase in inbound leads.

 <h3 align="left">Achievements:</h3>
 - Solved 800+ Data Structure and Algorithm problems on platforms like **LeetCode**, **HackerRank**, and **CodeChef**